This site uses affiliate links and I may earn a commission at no extra cost to you.

 Vegan Christmas Wreath Charcuterie Board

-How to Assemble a Christmas Wreath Charcuterie Board!
+How to Assemble a Christmas Wreath Charcuterie Board

 Add-ons and Variations

-Storing Tips for Christmas Wreath Charcuterie Board
+Storage Tips for Vegan Christmas Charcuterie Board

-• Store your excess fruits and veggies in the freezer and turn them into yummy smoothies the morning after.
+• Freezer: Store your excess fruits and veggies in the freezer and turn them into yummy smoothies the morning after.

 Christmas Wreath Charcuterie Board s